 Hair and Makeup

-If you need to DIY your portrait session beauty I have some tips for that as well!
+You can do your own hair and makeup or get it done professionally.
+If you need to DIY your portrait session beauty I have some tips for that!
 Make sure your nails are clean and groomed.
 If you are able to paint your nails that is always a nice touch that looks great in photos.
 Even a clear coat will help to give you a nice polished look.